The Good Experimental Design toolkit

 As Ronald Fisher learned, experiment data is only as good as the design you put into it.

 This calls-to-mind a common mantra among data scientists and software engineers: “Garbage in, garbage out.”
 If the experiment has a poorly designed hypothesis—even if the test is randomized and controlled—it gives you garbage evidence.
 If your hypothesis is sound, but the math is bad, again—garbage data.
 To avoid creating garbage, follow the templates in the “The Good Experimental Design Toolkit.”
-It contains four process templates, each with its own overarching theme to guide your approach.

-Hypothesize: Design Like You’re Right
+1. Hypothesize: Design Like You're Right

-Validate: Test Like You’re Wrong
+2. Validate: Test Like You're Wrong

 - The Null Hypothesis Reminder.